SovnSkyrim/AmongSovngardesStars/README.md

 Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

+#### Steam Library

+If you have your steam library in program files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.

 #### Change Steams Update Behavior

 SSE is still being updated by Bethesda (they only add Creation Club content).
 Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.